Muxamedin/ecea-docker/README.md

 By default agent will be pointed on CM which placed on localhost

-To point container on another CM host - use:
+To point container CM host - use:

 ## Example